sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 between threads is much more efficient".
 This is true, but sharing memory is also a lot more dangerous and couples the code together (GC?).

-You can read about that in my other blog:
+You can read about that in one of my other posts:
  [The world has changed]({{ site.baseurl }}{% link _posts/2017-01-31-world-changed.md %})_

+ _Short summary: Using Elixir doesn't work well for everything, but you'd be surprised how often it does_

 # Conclusion